 Before ratings are assigned by any judges, it is very important to discuss the concept of minimum competence.
 Since the basis of difficulty using this method relies on “borderline” candidates, the committee must identify the minimum level of skill required in order to be considered competent on the job.
 These are candidates who would barely pass the examination.

 This characterization of minimally competent candidates is then applied to a rater’s judgment.
-For each question on a test form, judges must ask themselves a simple question: Out of one hundred minimally competent people, how many would answer the question correctly?
+For each item on an exam form, judges must ask themselves a simple question: Out of one hundred minimally competent people, how many would answer the item correctly?
 It is important to be realistic in this regard.
 Some judges may have an unrealistic view of how many candidates they think should answer a particular item correctly.

 Raters’ scores on a typical scale will range from zero to 100.
 The higher the number, the more candidates they estimate would answer the item correctly.
 The lower the number, the less candidates they expect would get it right, thus the more difficult.

 It should be suggested to raters that the scale be modified to the range 25-90.
 There are several reasons for this.
 First, if the item is a four-option multiple choice format, the most common number of options, there is a 25 percent chance that the correct answer will be chosen if the candidate simply guesses.
 Second, if greater than 90 percent of candidates are expected to answer the item correctly, then it has no real use on an exam because it will not differentiate from those candidates who know the information against those who do not.
 So, if your raters suggest a number higher than 90 for an item, it should be replaced with a more meaningful item on an exam.